Michigan State football tangles Richmond 45-14 led by Noah Kim and Nathan Carter

 EAST LANSING — It took longer than perhaps anticipated for Michigan State football to start to steamroll Richmond on Saturday.

-But when it did, Noah Kim, Nathan Carter and the defense made sure it would be a decisive victory over the Football Championship Subdivision opponent.
+But when it did, Noah Kim, Nathan Carter and the defense made sure it would be a decisive victory over the Spiders, a Football Championship Subdivision opponent.

-Carter scored three times and finished with 111 yards on 19 carries, while Kim threw three touchdown passes and finished 18 of 22 for 292 yards in MSU’s 45-14 victory Saturday.
+Carter scored three times and finished with 111 yards on 19 carries, and Kim threw three touchdown passes and finished 18 of 22 for 292 yards in MSU’s 45-14 victory Saturday.

 It was a strong defensive performance by the Spartans (2-0), getting seven sacks vs. the Spiders (0-2).
 Richmond's offense scored only one touchdown, late in the fourth quarter.

-The Spartans’ final non-conference game will be a much more significant test as they host No. 8 Washington next Saturday (5 p.m., only on Peacock).
+The Spartans’ final non-conference game will be a significant test as they host No. 8 Washington next Saturday (5 p.m., only on Peacock).

 Good and bad

-Jonathan Kim’s extra point after a delay of game penalty made it 7-0 Spartans, but it was one of a number of undisciplined moments in the opening half.
+Jonathan Kim’s extra point made it 7-0 Spartans, but it came after a delay of game penalty, one of a number of undisciplined moments in the opening half.

 There were two holding penalties on right tackle Spencer Brown, one of which negated what would have been a 31-yard touchdown pass from Noah Kim to tight end Maliq Carr.
 That came a drive after Kim hit tight end Tyneil Hopper for a 13-yard TD that put the Spartans up 14-0 early in the second quarter.

 After Jonathan Kim’s 52-yard field goal doinked over the crossbar to make it 17-0 with 5:17 to play, the missed tackles that were beginning to add up proved costly.
 A few whiffs allowed on a 20-yard scramble by Richmond quarterback Kyle Wickersham.
-Then four plays later, with MSU appearing to have a stop, a special teams gaffe as the Spiders’ upback Owen Laughlin took a snap for a 20-yard fake-punt run on fourth-and-10 into MSU territory.
-That drive also saw a defensive holding penalty on cornerback Charles Brantley both negated a Brandon Wright sack and gave Richmond an automatic first down on a third-and-13 play.
+Then four plays later, with MSU appearing to have a stop, a special teams gaffe saw Spiders’ upback Owen Laughlin take a snap for a 20-yard fake-punt run on fourth-and-10 into MSU territory.
+That drive also saw a defensive holding penalty on cornerback Charles Brantley negate a Brandon Wright sack and gave Richmond an automatic first down on third-and-13.

-MSU also had clock management issues with timeouts on defense as time wound down, but Spiders kicker Andrew Lopez missed a 32-yard field goal attempt with 14 seconds left that preserved a second straight half of shutout football for the Spartans.
+MSU also had clock management issues with timeouts on defense as time wound down, but Spiders kicker Andrew Lopez missed a 32-yard field goal attempt with 14 seconds left that preserved a second straight half of shutout football.

 Grind time